Quick Answer

 ChatGPT, Claude, and Gemini don't offer folder organization.
 Every conversation sits in a flat chronological list.
 If you have 100+ conversations, your sidebar is an unusable wall of text.
-Browser extensions are the practical way to add folders today — we've tried several, and the one we recommend most often for actual folder trees across all three platforms is TresPrompt.
+Browser extensions are the practical way to add folders today — we've tried several, and there’s one we recommend most often for actual folder trees across all three platforms.

 Why Don't AI Platforms Have Folders?